-- a) Identifying and evaluating publicly-owned sites by the municipality and/or as identified in a comprehensive plan as suitable for multi-family housing. - b) Identifying and evaluating publicly owned properties that have been or are currently proposed for development that may meet the objectives of the fair and affordable housing.
+- b) Identifying and evaluating publicly owned properties that have been or are currently proposed for development that may meet the objectives of the fair and affordable housing.
 This may be a wide array of projects including projects which are underway (with or without an affordable component) and which the county can facilitate or incentivize the creation of more fair and affordable units. - c) Responding to requests from realtors, municipalities and developers to evaluate sites that they have available or make known to us.